coolcornucopia/convert-animated-gif-for-ssd1306-panel/README.md

 # Convert animated gif & videos for ssd1306-like OLED panel :rainbow: :sparkles:
-The goal of this github repo is to offer Python :snake: scripts for **converting animated gif, still pictures (gif, jpeg, png...) and videos (mp4, webm...) in the ssd1306-like OLED panel format, with an optional zlib compression**, reducing CPU and disk usage when using them.
+The goal of this github repo is to offer Python :snake: scripts for **converting animated gif, still pictures (gif, jpeg, png...) and videos (mp4, webm...) in the ssd1306-like OLED panel format, with an optional zlib compression**.
 You will also find **MicroPython :snake: examples** for demonstrating on a "real case" how to use the converted images...

 The ssd1306 OLED panel is pretty famous on Arduino/Nucleo-based electronic devices, like on the [AlphaBot2-Ar](https://www.waveshare.com/wiki/AlphaBot2-Ar) from [Waveshare](https://www.waveshare.com/).
 You can also find it on the [Mars rover - WB55 version](https://en.vittascience.com/shop/275/Robot-martien---version-Nucleo-WB55RG) from [vittascience](https://en.vittascience.com/).